okayamat/sinc-errorbound-infinite/README.md

 Approximation is done by means of the Sinc approximation combined with a proper variable transformation.
-Programs that begin with SE_Sinc use variable transformations given by Stenger [1], whereas other programs use the so-called double-exponential transformation described in [2, 3].
+Programs that begin with SE_Sinc use variable transformations employed by Stenger [1], whereas other programs use the so-called double-exponential transformation described in [2, 3].

 Each program investigates maximum approximation error among selected